phoenixframework/phoenix_site/posts/blog--phoenix-1-3-0-released.markdown

 application from.
 Using discrete, well-defined APIs that expose the intent of your system allows you to write more maintainable applications with reusable code.
-Additionally, we can get a glimpse of what the application does and its feature-set just be exploring the application directory structure:
+Additionally, we can get a glimpse of what the application does and its feature-set just by exploring the application directory structure:

     lib